-D68 A & B Advanced Placement Physics C: Mechanics (Calculus Based) 1 credit Two semesters (A & B) Advanced level of difficulty Open to: 9 th , 10 th , 11 th & 12 th
+D68 A & B Advanced Placement Physics C: Mechanics (Calculus Based)

+Two semesters (A & B) Advanced level of difficulty

 For seniors, this course may count for your senior year math course.
 It is ideal for students who have already taken calculus and are looking for ways to apply their mathematical and science skills in ways that best prepare them for STEM related careers.
 You are permitted to take AP Physics without having taken the full year Honors Physics course, but this is discouraged.
 Such a pathway may lead to burn out due to the accelerated pace and large laboratory component associated with AP Physics.
 Please be certain to read through the Honors Physics course description (above) so that you can determine a path that works best for you.